 The authors did not include data on thyroid, breast or prostate cancers because they did not fit into their model.
 If they had, they would probably have found that these cancers are predominantly caused by genetic and environmental factors.
 Breast cancer is associated with genetic factors because it runs in families and many of these genetic risk factors for breast cancer are well known.
 Some forms of thyroid cancer run commonly in certain families.
 Breast cancer is also associated with taking the female hormones, estrogen and progesterone, drinking alcohol, being overweight, and so forth.
 Prostate cancer appears to be primarily an environmental disease since virtually 100 percent of North American men develop it by age 90, compared to two percent of rural Chinese men (Cancer Biol Med, Jun 2012; 9(2): 128–132).

-My Recommendations You can play an active role in preventing cancer by avoiding the lifestyle habits and environmental toxins that have been linked to cancers, such as:
+You can play an active role in preventing cancer by avoiding the lifestyle habits and environmental toxins that have been linked to cancers, such as:

 • Lack of exercise